vitroid/GenIce/temp_README.md

 Combinations of the new algorithm and other improvements in coding, the processing time of GenIce2 is about five times faster than that of GenIce1.

+## And even faster!

+The core part of the new algorithm is separated as the TileCycles package and rewritten in C++.
+It becomes 40 times faster with the same algorithm.

 ## Colaboratory-ready!

 Now GenIce2 works on the [Google Colaboratory!](https://colab.research.google.com/github/vitroid/GenIce/blob/genice2/jupyter.ipynb)